stormpath/stormpath-documentation/source/auth_n.rst

 Step 2: Map the LinkedIn Directory as an Account Store for Your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Account Store Mapping between your new LinkedIn Directory and your Stormpath Application can be done through the REST API, as described in :ref:`create-asm`.
+Creating an Account Store Mapping between your new LinkedIn Directory and your Stormpath Application can be done as described in :ref:`create-asm`.

 Step 3: Access an Account with LinkedIn Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^